4: Reducing the risks

-Your Plan B documents the steps you will take if / when an attack does succeed.
+Your Plan B describes the steps you will take if / when an attack does succeed.

-An Incident Response Plan is most valuable in the early stages of an incident, as you will be dealing with the initial shock and panic.
-You will not be thinking straight.
+An Incident Response Plan is most valuable in the early stages of an incident, as you will be dealing with the initial shock and panic and you will not be thinking straight.

 A 1-page plan is better than a blank sheet of paper.
 Just get started on it and add to it over time.

 1 – ‘If someone tells me they may have paid a fake invoice or transferred money to the wrong account, we will do the following:’